arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/cheat-sheet/ble-cheat-sheet.md

 ### Analog Pins

-The Nano 33 BLE Rev2 has 8 analog pins, that can be used through the `analogRead()` function.
+The Nano 33 BLE Rev2 has eight analog pins, that can be used through the `analogRead()` function.

 ```arduino
 value = analogRead(pin, value);